Would you like to expand your business and access new markets? Then you’ll want to think about expanding into global markets.

 3. Develop an export plan.

 A free government resource to help you prepare an export plan is the Basic Guide to Exporting.
-The guide includes an outline of 11 questions that potential exporters may want to ask as part of the export plan development process.
+The guide includes questions that potential exporters may want to ask as part of the export plan development process.
 By answering these key questions, you may gain a better understanding of everything from product and licensing requirements to logistics and pricing strategies.

 4. Conduct market analysis.